Daniel Medin

 See Courses >>

 A former fellow of the Alexander von Humboldt Foundation (Berlin) and visiting researcher at the Centre Interdisciplinaire de Recherches Centre-Européennes (Sorbonne-Paris IV), Professor Medin joined the faculty of The American University of Paris in January 2010.
 He has taught German, English and comparative literature at Stanford University, Washington University in St. Louis and the Free University Berlin.
-His research is principally concerned with modern fiction from Germany, Austria and Switzerland, with an emphasis on the work and global reception of Franz Kafka.
-He also teaches classes on contemporary world literature; writing from Central Europe; the history and culture of Berlin, Vienna, and Prague; Flaubert and the birth of modernism; editorial practice; and small prose forms.
-He is a director of the Center for Writers and Translators and one of the editors of its Cahiers Series (published jointly with Sylph Editions in London).
-He is also co-editor of Music & Literature magazine, a contributing editor for The White Review, and advises other journals, publishers and agents on contemporary international fiction.
-He has judged leading translation prizes in the USA (Best Translated Book Award, 2014-2015) and the UK (Man Booker International Prize, 2016), and is now on the jury of their German equivalent (HKW Internationaler Literaturpreis, 2018-2020).
+His research is principally concerned with contemporary international fiction and the work and global reception of Franz Kafka.
+He also teaches classes on the history and literature of Central Europe; autobiographical writing; editorial practices (particularly for fiction in translation); and small prose forms.
+He is a director of the Center for Writers and Translators and one of the editors of its Cahiers Series.
+Past editorial associations include Astra Magazine, Music & Literature, The White Review, and Schreibheft.
+He has judged numerous literary prizes, among them the International Booker Prize, the HKW Internationaler Literaturpreis; the Prix Fragonard de littérature étrangère; the European Union Prize for Literature; the Dublin Literary Award; and the Best Translated Book Award.

 Education/Degrees